 Along with this, the company declares ‘Intel Evo Notebooks‘ under Intel’s Project Athena, which will have even higher requirements.
 These laptops possess designs to get things done correctly, no matter where you are.

-It will have Intel Iris Integrated Xe Graphic card and 11th Gen processor chipset with verified 2nd Edition Specifications.
+It will have an Intel Iris Integrated Xe Graphic card and an 11th Gen processor chipset with verified 2nd Edition Specifications.

 According to the company, the high-quality device will offer some fabulous features including, enhanced battery life of about nine or more hours on the system with an FHD display, fast charging up to 4-hour charge in just 30 minutes, Wifi 6, Thunderbolt 4, and a system wakeup in less than 1 second.

-The new 11th Gen lineup is built on the unique 10nm SuperFin Design node with upgraded Willow Core Architecture which will consume less power with better speed, according to the company.
-Intel ensures that the Tiger Lake will be 20% faster for day-to-day office works.
+According to the company, the new 11th Gen lineup is built on the unique 10nm SuperFin Design node with upgraded Willow Core Architecture, which will consume less power with better speed.
+Intel ensures that Tiger Lake will be 20% faster for day-to-day office works.